Illicium

 Illicium is a genus of flowering plants treated as part of the family Schisandraceae, or alternately as the sole genus of the Illiciaceae.
-It has a disjunct distribution, with most species native to eastern Asia and several in parts of North America, including the southeastern United States, Mexico, and the Caribbean.
+It has a disjunct distribution, with most species native to subtropical and tropical areas of East and Southeast Asia and several in parts of North America, including the southeastern United States, Mexico, and the Caribbean.
 General common names include star anise and anisetree.
 The genus name comes from the Latin illicere ("to allure").

 Description

 Illicium species are evergreen shrubs and small trees.
 The leaves are alternately arranged and borne on petioles.
 The blades are glandular and fragrant.
 The flowers are solitary.
 They have few to many tepals in two or three rows, the inner ones like petals and the outer ones often smaller and more like bracts.
 A few to many stamens and pistils are at the center.
 The fruit is an aggregate of follicles arranged in a star-shaped whorl.
 One seed is in each follicle, released when the follicle dehisces.
 The seed has a thick, oily endosperm.